tvpsh2020/nexmo-developer/_partials/stitch/guides/outbound-pstn-calling/javascript.md

 ### 1.2 - Add `callPhone` handler

 All the call control UI is in place, so we'll need to add only a method for calling phones, using the `callPhone` method on the application.
+The `callPhone` method works just like the `call()` method we covered in the previous [App to App Call Guide](/stitch/in-app-voice/guides/calling-users). `callPhone()` will create a conversation, add users to it, and enable audio.
+This method will also generates a Call object.
 Let's update `setupUserEvents` with a listener for `callPhoneForm`:

 ```javascript
 this.callPhoneForm.addEventListener('submit', (event) => {